 Limited on-site lab tests are provided at the Student Health Center.
 Basic lab tests include: urinalysis, pregnancy, vaginitis, and rapid strep.
 Specimens for additional tests are sent either to an outside laboratory or the lab at Community Memorial Hospital.

-Women’s Health Exam
+Sexual Health Women’s Health Exam

 Every woman, sexually active or not, is encouraged to have a woman’s health exam every one to two years.
 An appointment can be made by calling the Health Center at 315-228-7750.

 Women’s health appointments usually take about 30 minutes and include a physical, breast, and pelvic exam.
 A Pap smear to screen for cervical changes may be obtained.
 If indicated, testing for sexually transmitted infections (STIs) can be done.
 Any questions and concerns about menstrual cycle, anatomy, sexuality, contraceptive methods, and STI protection may also be discussed.
-Please click here for the Women’s Health History Form to bring to your first appointment.

 Men’s Health Exam

 Routine men’s health exams are encouraged; appointments can be made by calling the Health Center at 315-228-7750.
 Time is also given to address questions, teach testicular self-examination, and to discuss sexuality, contraception, and STI protection.

 Sexually Transmitted Infection (STI) Testing & Counseling